truckrs/intern-test/README.md

         |         |                    |                |                (            )
         +---------+                    +----------------+                 ____________

-Each component source or deployment is in a specific folder :
+Each component source or deployment is located in a specific folder :

 - ./app    -->  the Flutter App
 - ./back   -->  the NodeJs back Server